andrasq/node-prom-pushgateway/README.md

 [![Coverage Status](https://codecov.io/github/andrasq/node-prom-pushgateway/coverage.svg?branch=master)](https://codecov.io/github/andrasq/node-prom-pushgateway?branch=master)

-Embeddable aggregating Prometheus push gateway.

 `prom-pushgateway` is a tiny, low overhead embeddable nodejs nanoservice.
-It can be included in other apps to expose a Promptheus compatible metrics endpoint, or can run standalone to provide an independent, Prometheus scrapable metrics push service.
+It can be included in other apps to expose a Promptheus compatible metrics endpoint, or can run standalone to provide an independent, Prometheus scrapable, legacy Stackdriver compatible metrics push endpoint.

 Accepts stats from an app and presents them to be scraped by Prometheus.
 Same-named stats are subsampled (averaged), which allows stats to be gathered more frequently than the scrape interval, and simplifies stats reporting from multi-threaded apps.

-Also implements a Stackdriver compatible push endpoint to simplify the upload of legacy Stackdriver metrics to Prometheus.
+Also implements a custom-gateway.stackdriver.com compatible push endpoint to simplify the upload of legacy Stackdriver metrics to Prometheus.

 The HELP and TYPE metrics attributes are remembered and associated with their metrics;
 untyped metrics are reported as gauges.
 Use `/push` or `gateway.ingestMetrics()` to set